marcusds/asses/README.md

 ## Twilio

 To use Twilio to send SMSs, modify the file to set $twilio to true and then set your Twilio creditentals.

-## Plivo

-To use Plivo to send SMSs, modify the file to set $plivo to true and then set your Plivo creditentals.
+(Thanks to Twilio for being awesome and helping me with this.)

 ## Local